uvaai/ml1/30 week3/40 Chinese Room/content.md

 extension of your own working memory.
 However, as just argued, in this case neither system can solve the entire problem just by itself.

-Argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set.
+For your written assignment this week, argue whether or not you think the conjunction of a computer running the Naive Bayes algorithm and you, the programmer who wrote it and reports the results, together *does* produce a system capable of understanding the entire distribution of positive and negative labels within the data set.